 (b) any Code of practice, standard, or other legislative requirement arising from the operation of, or any method of implementation of, that written law,

-shall not apply to, or have effect in relation to that place or to any land which is for the purposes of this Act associated with that place, or shall apply or have effect subject to specified amendments, in such circumstances or subject to such conditions, if any, as are specified, and the written law in respect of that place or such land shall be thereupon deemed to have been amended and effect shall be given to the Order according to its tenor.
+shall not apply to, or have effect in relation to that place or to any land which is for the purposes of this Act associated with that place, or shall apply or have effect subject to specified amendments, in such circumstances or subject to such conditions, if any, as are specified, and the written law in respect of that place or such land shall be thereupon deemed to have been amended and effect shall be given to the order according to its tenor.

-(2) In subsection (1), specified means specified in the Order.
+(2) In subsection (1), specified means specified in the order.

 (3) Where the Council is of the opinion —